About

 The Victorian Illustrated Shakespeare Archive contains over 3000 illustrations taken from the most significant illustrated editions of Shakespeare’s plays in the Victorian period.

-The Archive has expanded recently in the past few years as more editions have been added to it to make it even richer and give it more depth.
-These editions include the one by John Tallis, which features famous actors of the time in character as well as other interesting ones, such as the first ever full-colour treatment of the plays in an edition, published by John Murdoch.
-What is likely to be the final edition was added last month (Charles Knight’s Imperial Edition), completing the project in time to participate in the celebrations for the 400th anniversary of the First Folio taking place across the world in 2023 and 2024.
-The Archive now contains ten editions of Shakespeare’s plays (it originally launched with four) and is fairly comprehensive in how people experienced Shakespeare, visually, in book form, in the UK in the 19th Century.
-There is even a colouring book users can download for free!
+The Archive has expanded recently — up to 2026 — as more editions have been added to it to make it even richer and give it more depth.
+These editions include the one by John Tallis, which features famous actors of the time in character; the first ever full-colour treatment of the plays in an edition, published by John Murdoch; the biggest selling illustrated Shakespeare edition in the Victorian period published by John Dicks; and Charles Knight’s Imperial Edition.
+The Archive now contains ten editions of Shakespeare’s plays (it originally launched with four) and is fairly comprehensive in how people experienced Shakespeare visually, in book form, in the UK in the mid to late 19th Century.
+There is even two colouring books users can download for free!

 If you have any queries please contact me here